|A complete guide to installing the latest version of Ubuntu Core on your Raspberry Pi 4, 3 or 2.

 - Once this is done, start the Imager and open the “CHOOSE OS” menu.

-- Scroll down the menu click “Ubuntu”.
+- Scroll down the menu click “Other general-purpose OS”.

 - Select the image and open the “SD Card” menu.
 Select the microSD card you have inserted.